02-028 Student Academic Integrity Policy

 Dear (Student),

-SUNY Canton and classroom policy prohibit students from engaging in dishonest academic behavior (as outlined in the College Catalog pp. 44).
+SUNY Canton prohibits students from engaging in dishonest academic behavior (as outlined in the College Catalog, Student Handbook, and Student Academic Integrity policy).
 It appears that you may have violated this policy.
 I would like to meet with you on (DATE/TIME) to discuss this matter.
-This is a required meeting, so if you are not available to meet during this time, please email me with a date and time that works for you.
-This meeting can occur in person,through Teams/Zoom/streaming platform, electronically, or on the phone.
-This is the first step in the College’s Academic Integrity policy.
-Failure to meet within the next 5 days will result in the matter being referred to the Provost’s Office.
+This is a required meeting, so if you are not available to meet during this time, please email me with three dates and times that work for you between now and XX [insert last day of the 5-day period].
+This meeting can occur in person, through an online platform (Teams, Zoom, etc.), or on the phone.
+This is the first step in the College’s Student Academic Integrity Policy process.
+Failure to meet within the next five class days will result in the matter being referred to the Provost’s Office.

 Sincerely,